yysCyber/study-in-Ukraine-1/study-plan.md

 > I hardly ever got knowledge or practiced about hardware during my undergraduate.
 It is very difficult to tell you what I want to learn.
 Maybe combine hardware and software, IoT.

+- Big Data and AI

+> Maybe use some technology about Big Data and AI to help you analyse data that get from your software and hardware applications.
+Make applications more clever.

 - Practice as more as possible.

 > As for me, I need to pay more attention to practice.
 I believe if you practice successfully, your papers are not very difficult to finish.